StathisDi/WordTea/README.md

-# DocParser
+# WordTea
-Python script for parsing docx files and automatically create the references for sections and 2 levels of subsections, figures, tables and citations.
+Python script for parsing word .docx files and automatically create the references for sections and 2 levels of subsections, figures, tables and citations.
 The references need to be declared inside the text in a specific format.
 This tool enables latex like cross-reference capabilities inside MS Word documents without the use of Add-Ins.

 ## Declarations